 Documentary Photography Workshop

-In this documentary photography workshop in Ollantaytambo, participants will explore the art of photography in the last living Inca town.
+In this documentary photography workshop in Ollantaytambo, participants will explore the art of photography while discovering the last living Inca town.
+The workshop blends creativity with information.
 Workshop Details.

 - 2 hours